The Nicholson Organ

 Picture, Playing Consoles

 In 2001, the organ was facing serious problems of woodworm, leaks and non-functioning pipes and the PCC agreed to commission a report for a major overhaul of the instrument.
-The schedule drawn up by Trevor Tipple, a current organ builder in Worcester, was extensive and provoked understandable debate about the 'way forward'.
+The schedule drawn up by Mr Trevor Tipple, a current organ builder in Worcester, was extensive and provoked understandable debate about the 'way forward'.
 Some suggested that purchasing an electronic organ at half the price was prudent.
 The impressive speed and progress of technology and the lower initial costs were factors supporting their argument.
 Yet there are many examples where this very speed has led to the rapid obsolescence of electronic instruments after just 15 years, and few remain in substantial use after 25 years.
-(Return to top)

 2001 Renovation